xzackaly/xzackaly.github.io/_posts/2017-12-06-lightbulb-moment.md

 </html>
 {% endhighlight %}
 <br>
-A few side notes about the above examples.
-In some places, instead of using the keyboard symbol, I used an alternative code representation <code class="local02">Example: “!” is &#33</code>.
-Alternative codes are widely used, and are very useful when you want to be certain that a symbol won’t be interpreted by the browser as program code.<br><br>
+In some of the above examples I used alternative code representation instead of using the keyboard symbol. <code class="local02">Example: “!” is &#33</code>.
+Alternative codes are useful when you want to be certain that a symbol won’t be interpreted as program code by the browser.<br><br>
 <span style="font-weight: bold;font-size: large;">Class</span> and <span style="font-weight: bold;font-size: large;">ID</span> appear inside some of the html tags. <code class="local02" >“class=” and “id=”</code>   Class and ID are known as selectors.
-What is important about class and id is that they allow you to apply some kind of enhancement to selected pieces of code.
+What is important about class and id is that they permit enhancements to web code.
 In our case, the enhancement of choice was <span style="text-decoration: underline;">underlining</span>.
-Enhancements do all kinds of things: add borders and backgrounds; make things change color and size; make things jiggle and shake; insert graphs and charts.
+Enhancements do all kinds of things: add backgrounds; make things change color and size and jiggle and shake; insert graphs and charts.
 The depth and breadth of the enhancement you want to place into your HTML is vast.
 It is what makes web pages the dynamic displays that they are today.<br><br>
 Finally, to show code construction, below is a compilation of all the above examples into one.
 <h3>Underline Compilation</h3>
 {% highlight html %}